sMezaOrellana/AppleEndpointSecurityC/README.md

 A Block is "a non-standard extension added by Apple Inc. to Clang's implementations of the C, C++, and Objective-C programming languages that uses a lambda expression-like syntax to create closures within these languages."

 The block is the piece of code that will execute whenever our client recieves a new message from the EndpointSecurity subsystem.
 A message is a top level datatype that encodes information sent from the ES subsystem to its clients.

 Each security event being processed by the ES subsystem will be encoded in an es_message_t.
 A message can be an authorization request or a notification of an event that has already taken place.
-In the case of authorization requests we need to respond to them within a set amount of time.
+In the case of authorization requests we need to respond to the event within a set amount of time.
 ```c
 es_client_t *g_client;
 es_new_client_result_t endpoint_security = es_new_client(&g_client, ^(es_client_t *c, const es_message_t *msg ) {